h01ger/piuparts/README.txt

  Setting this switches from doing install/purge tests to dist-upgrade tests.
 Not set by default.

-* "upgrade-test-chroot-tgz" is the name of the file the slave should use for the tarball to keep the chroot for the first distribution in upgrade-test-distros.
-If the file does not exist, the slave creates it.

 * "max-reserved" is the maximum number of packages the slave will reserve at once.
 It should be large enough that the host that runs master is not unduly stressed by frequent ssh logins and